Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Introduction

 \subsection{Technical overview}

 Recall that in \Cref{thm:intro2local}, we construct a Gibbs sampling reduction from 2-local qudit CLHs to 2-local qudit classical Hamiltonians, \twolocalinformal* The proof is primarily based on the Structure Lemma~\cite{bravyi2003commutative,irani2023commuting,aharonov2018complexity,schuch2011complexity}.
 The Structure Lemma has been the principle tool in studying the complexity of CLHs and, intuitively, says that one can transform a 2-local qudit CLH $H^{(2)}$ to a 2-local qudit classical Hamiltonian $H^{(2c)}$ via a constant depth quantum circuit $\mc C_H$.
 In other words, there is a \emph{one-to-one} correspondence between the computational basis of the classical Hamiltonian $H^{(2c)}$ and the eigenstates of the quantum Hamiltonian $H^{(2)}$.
-By this observation, there is a simple procedure to sample from the Gibbs state of $H^{(2)}$.
-Frst, we take a sample $\ket \psi$ from the Gibbs distribution of $H^{(2c)}$ (via a classical Gibbs sampler).
-Then, applying a constant depth quantum circuit to $\ket \psi$ yields a sample from the Gibbs distribution of $H^{(2)}$.
+By this observation, there is a simple procedure to sample from the Gibbs state of $H^{(2)}$, i.e. sample an eigenstate of $H^{(2)}$ according to the Gibbs distribution.
+First, we sample a computational basis state $\ket{\psi}$ from the Gibbs distribution of the classical Hamiltonian $H^{(2c)}$ (via a classical Gibbs sampler).
+Then, applying a constant depth quantum circuit to $\ket \psi$ yields an eigenstate of $H^{(2)}$, distributed according to the Gibbs state of $H^{(2)}$.

 For Hamiltonians of higher locality, the exact correspondence present in the 2-local case does not hold.
 Nonetheless, we show in \Cref{thm:intro4local} that we can extend our techniques beyond 2-local Hamiltonians.
 We demonstrate a reduction from Gibbs sampling of 4-local qubit CLHs in 2D to classical Gibbs sampling. \fourlocalinformal*